 Can a lender foreclose on a reverse mortgage?

-A reverse mortgage is like any other loan in that there are requirements of the loan that if not met, the borrower could be declared in default and the lender can foreclose if the default is not cured.
-Those defaults include if the borrower does not live in the home as their primary residence (which could include moving to a new location or death), not paying the property taxes, insurance, or other property charges when due or not maintaining the home in a reasonable manner.
-Borrowers must occupy the property for more than half the year for it to qualify as their principal residence and any vacancies of 60 days or more (such as extended vacations) should be reported to the lender or servicer of the loan so that the lender can be sure that the home is properly secure during extended absences.
+A reverse mortgage is like any other loan in that there are requirements of the loan that, if not met, could cause the borrower to be declared in default, and the lender can foreclose if the default is not cured.
+Those defaults include if the borrower does not live in the home as their primary residence (which could include moving to a new location or death), not paying the property taxes, insurance, or other property charges when due, or not reasonably maintaining the home.
+Borrowers must occupy the property for more than half the year for it to qualify as their principal residence, and any vacancies of 60 days or more (such as extended vacations) should be reported to the lender or servicer of the loan so that the lender can be sure that the home is adequately secure during extended absences.

 Q.